What is a differential income statement?

 1. Use accounting management software

-The differential income statement can also be built using accounting management software.
-There are some very powerful and efficient ones on the market.
+The contribution margin income statement can also be built with accounting management software.
+There are some very powerful and effective ones on the market.
 This greatly simplifies the task.

-• Get the three results we're looking for
+• Get the three results you're looking for

-2. Get the three results we're looking for
+2. Get the three results you're looking for.

-Once you've distinguished the expenses, you need to deduct the MSCV.
-This is obtained by deducting variable expenses from the company's sales.
+Now that you've identified your expenses, you need to deduct the MSCV.
+This is obtained by deducting variable costs from the company's turnover.

-• Determine fixed and variable costs from the standard income statement
+• Determine the fixed and variable costs from the standard income statement.

-4. Determine fixed and variable costs from the classic income statement.
+4. Figure out your fixed and variable costs from the standard income statement

-As expenses and income are found in both types of account, you should use the classic tool.
-Expenses must then be broken down according to their nature (fixed and variable).
+Since expenses and revenues are found in both types of accounts, you must therefore rely on the classic tool.
+The expenses must then be broken down according to their nature (fixed and variable).

 1 sur 4